 Like this post?
 Help us by sharing it!

 Some matsuri are huge and attract visitors from all over Japan.
-Aomori’s Nebuta festival, with its illuminated floats and unique dancing, attracts millions over one August week.
-The little town of Takayama clocks up hundreds of thousands watching the huge floats during its spring and autumn festivals.
-But there are thousands of smaller, off-beat and downright quirky festivals across Japan.
-Most happen in summer and are a celebration of community, the local shrine, traditional dance, music and the opportunity to wear Yukatta or Happi, eat festival food and more than a few drops of sake.
+Aomori’s Nebuta festival, with its illuminated floats and unique dancing, draws millions over one August week.
+Hundreds of thousands of people descend on the little town of Takayama to watch the huge floats during its spring and autumn festivals.
+But there are thousands of smaller, more off-beat, quirky festivals across Japan.
+Most happen in summer and are a celebration of community, the local shrine, traditional dance, music and the opportunity to wear yukata or happi, eat festival food and drink more than a few drops of sake.

 Despite their diversity, these smaller matsuri are a way to maintain tradition and connect whole communities across generations.
-Most are hundreds, some thousands of years old – the oldest festivals date back 1,200 years.
-With the straight-laced, seemingly conservative attitude of the everyday, some of these festivals seem unusually weird, whacky and downright dangerous… sometimes insane.
+Most are hundreds, some thousands of years old; the oldest festivals date back 1,200 years.
+With the straight-laced, seemingly conservative attitude of the everyday, some of these festivals seem unusually weird, wacky and downright dangerous… sometimes insane.

 Saidaiji Eyo Matsuri / Naked Man Festival (Saidaiji, Okayama)

-It was quite the introduction to Japan and festivals.
-I soon realised that there were plenty more strange traditional festivals throughout the year.
+It was quite the introduction to Japan and its festivals – and I soon realised that there were plenty more strange traditional festivals throughout the year.
 Here are just a few.

 Nada Kenka Matsuri / Fighting Festival (Nada, Himeji, Hyogo)

 Festivals and the honour of taking part often attracts Japans’ traditional underworld members, the Yakuza.
 Although not a threat to most people, you can usually distinguish them by their impressive tattoos.
 Tokyo’s Sanja Matsuri in Asakusa attracts many local Yakuza vying for the honour of carrying Mikoshi.
-However, there are other festivals, such as the Nada Kenka (‘Kenka’ meaning fight) Matsuri in Himeji, that attracts Yakuza and local gang members to display their tattoos and fight for their shrine.
-Again, there are many ‘Kenka’ festivals around Japan, but Nada is probably the most famous.
-In this festival, held in the center of a deep concrete amphitheater, three mikoshi (portable miniature shrines made of wood and carried by teams of men) are literally smashed into each other while each team fights with the other.
+However, there are other festivals, such as the Nada Kenka (“fight”) Matsuri in Himeji, which attracts Yakuza and local gang members to display their tattoos and fight for their shrine.
+Again, there are many “Kenka” festivals around Japan, but Nada is probably the most famous.
+In this festival, held in the centre of a deep concrete amphitheatre, three mikoshi (portable miniature shrines made of wood and carried by teams of men) are literally smashed into each other while each team fights with the other.

 Abare Matsuri / Fire violence Festival (Ushitsu, Noto Peninsula, Ishikawa)

-This is another summer festival featuring portable mikoshi shrines, as well as large tall lantern floats called ‘kiriko’.
-Even in a list of over-the-top festivals this one stands out.
-The local kami (spirit/god) in Ushitsu Town is said to enjoy boisterous activity and therefore locals go on a bit of a rampage, making as much noise as possible and celebrating with fire and alcohol – that great combination.
-The culmination of the festival is when the mikoshi are thrown into the ocean, then chopped up and thrown into a bonfire!
+This is another summer festival featuring portable mikoshi shrines, as well as large tall lantern floats called kiriko.
+Even in a list of over-the-top festivals, this one stands out.
+The local kami (spirit/god) in Ushitsu Town is said to enjoy boisterous activity – and therefore locals go on a bit of a rampage, making as much noise as possible and celebrating with fire and alcohol (that great combination).
+The culmination of the festival is when the mikoshi are thrown into the ocean, then chopped up and thrown onto a bonfire!
 A great video from Nippon.com here.